Poeschl/Folkwang/README.md

 ## Building packs manually

-To create a CurseForge / PolyMC compatible modpack the software [packwiz](https://packwiz.infra.link/) is used.
+To create a CurseForge / PrismLauncher compatible modpack the software [packwiz](https://packwiz.infra.link/) is used.
 It need to be installed on the system which creates the final pack.

 After installing the client and server pack can be build by running